 How to eat Marang fruits

 For eating, the green rind can be pulled open easily and the plum-sized fruits (drupes) inside, which are white, can be eaten as they are.
 Taste and smell can only be described subjectively.
-In my opinion, the taste of the fruit flesh is very pleasant sweetish-fruity-sour with a whiff of Jackfruit smell (which I don’t like too much, as it reminds me of stinky tofu).
-The calorific value of Marang fruit flesh varies considerably, depending on water content and degree of ripeness, but will be around 100 calories per 100 g fresh fruit.
+In my opinion, the taste of the fruit flesh is very pleasant sweetish-fruity-sour.
+But it has a whiff of Jackfruit smell, which I don’t like too much, as it reminds me of stinky tofu.
+The calorific value of Marang fruit flesh varies considerably.
+Depending on water content and degree of ripeness, but will be around 100 calories per 100 g fresh fruit.

 Use of Marang seeds